What’s an air fryer?

 - Healthier?
 The argument can be made that it produces healthier food by using less oil.
 Frozen french fries prepared in the air fryer contain between 4 and 6 grams of fat versus their deep-fried counterpart at a whopping 17 grams per serving.

 At the end of the day, this is a pretty slick gadget.
 When you’re cooking up things like french fries or chicken nuggets, you can’t beat it.
 The results are much better than oven frying, and your kitchen stays cool.
-While it does an admirable job cooking other meats and vegetables, it really shines at mock deep frying.
+While it does an admirable job cooking other meats and vegetables, the air fryer really shines at mock deep frying.
 So if you don’t normally eat deep-fried foods, it’s probably not worth the investment.